Mundy Township, Michigan: History

 In 1833, the first land purchases in Mundy survey township area were made on sections 11-14, with all 40 acre in the section purchased by 1837.
 The first settlement was in section 13 by Jason L. Austin, Daniel Williams and Eli Gilbert.
 Grand Blanc Township was formed on March 9, 1833 and included multiple township areas including the future Mundy Township.

-The Township was named after Edward Mundy, lieutenant governor, when organized on March 11, 1837 included the survey township that would become Gaines Township.
+The township was named after Edward Mundy, lieutenant governor.
+When organized on March 11, 1837, it included the survey township that would become Gaines Township.
 The first meeting of the township was held on April 3, 1837 at the Josiah Alger's house with 18 voters.
 There were 38 total voters at the November 1840 general election.
 On March 9, 1842, Gaines was split off from Mundy.

-In southern part of the township north of Mount Pleasant, a settlement on the north side of Long Lake (now Lake Fenton), Morgan Baldwin and George Judson settled the location around Baldwin Road soon called Podunk.
+In southern part of the township, north of Mount Pleasant, a settlement on the north side of Long Lake (now Lake Fenton), Morgan Baldwin and George Judson settled the location around Baldwin Road soon called Podunk.

 A post office opened in the township on May 1, 1848 and was moved to Mt.
 Pleasant as Long Lake Post Office on March 6, 1851.
 The office returned to Mundy on March 24, 1852.
 On March 9, 1855, the Elgin Post Office was opened with postmaster William Moore and was located at Mason Tavern along the Fenton plank road on the Southeast corner of section 13.
-On April 12, 1871, the Elgin post office was closed.
+On April 12, 1871, the Elgin Post Office was closed.
 The Mundy Post Office was closed on December 31, 1900.

 In January and February 2014, Swartz Creek City and Gaines Township was contact by Mundy Township Supervisor David L. Guigear in attempt to meet over regionalization of building department, code enforcement, janitorial and especial police.
 On April 2, 2014, Gaines Township turned down a police department merger with Mundy Township.

 On January 9, 2016, the Swartz Creek City Council voted to disband its police department by merging the department with Mundy Township's into the Metro Police Authority of Genesee County effective February 1, 2016.